schireson/databudgie/README.md

 ## Configuration

-The config is interpretted via [Configly](https://github.com/schireson/configly), so you can use env var interpolation like so:
+The config is interpreted via [Configly](https://github.com/schireson/configly), so you can use env var interpolation like so:

 ```yml
 environment: <% ENV[ENVIRONMENT, null] %>